Kaohly Her

-Kaohly Vang Her (/kəˈli hɜr/ kə-LEE-_-hur; RPA: Nkauj Hli Vaj Hawj; born June 18, 1973) is a Hmong-American politician who is the mayor-elect of Saint Paul.
-She will be the first woman and first Hmong American to hold this position.
+Kaohly Vang Her (/kəˈli hɜr/ kə-LEE-_-hur; RPA: Nkauj Hli Vaj Hawj; born June 18, 1973) is an American politician serving since 2026 as the 56th mayor of Saint Paul.
+She is the first woman and first Asian American to hold this position.

-From 2019 to 2025, she served in the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Her represented District 64A, which includes parts of Saint Paul in Ramsey County, Minnesota.
+From 2019 to 2025, Her served in the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 64A, which includes parts of Saint Paul in Ramsey County, Minnesota.